rhiaro/ofthemoon/index.md

 She paused, and ran her dust covered hands through her hair.
 It was plastered to her head by now, and the sand and sweat were forming a clay all over her head and face.
 But she hardly noticed.

+Crea gazed up at the peak with her hands on her hips.
+This one felt a little taller than the one which housed her cave.
+Even if she surmounted the sand pile, she would reach a sheer rock face which she was not particularly well equipped to climb.
+And even then, she had no idea if climbing to the peak would yield any kind of entrance.
+From her perspective at the base there were no obvious caves.
+Maybe Lutati knew that and wanted her to try something else.

+She turned her back to the rock and sat down, nestling a hole in the sand.
+Her knees were at ninety degrees, and her feet jostled footholds until she was stable.
+She could see her own cliff.
+It was going to be a long walk back.
+Crea closed her eyes; her back was straight and unsupported except a little at the base where the sand was piled, and her hands rested on her knees.

+Her breathing slowed and her heart returned to its normal rhythm.
+A bead of sweat ran down her temple.
+The blood pounded in her feet, and heat radiated from them.
+Thousands of grains of sand pushed at her lower back, her bottom, and the backs of her thighs.
+Beyond the parts of Lutati in direct contact with her body, however, there was nothing.
+Only stillness.

+Then the pressure of the sand was suddenly relieved.
+Her heart jumped to her mouth and she floated for a moment.
+She felt the warm embrace of the grains as they crawled around her thighs, up her legs, and wrapped around her waist.
+When she felt it reach her fingertips, she held tight to her knees.
+She licked her dry lips, but kept her eyes closed as she felt it crawl up her arms and smother her chest.
+When she felt it on her neck she opened her eyes.
+The sand had not risen up, merely made way for her to enter its depths.
+She sucked in a huge breath and closed her eyes again before it enveloped her face.

+The grains continued to rush around her.
+She could feel them flowing by adjusting to accommodate her body.
+She wondered briefly if her backpack was well sealed.
+Though she could feel sand on her cheeks and forehead, her lips and eyelids were untouched.
+She tentatively opened her eyes and gasped at the rush of colour before her.
+She witnessed now shades of oranges, browns and pinks that she had never seen on the surface of the moon.
+These spectacular granules were underneath her clothes scrubbing every inch of her skin as they eased her down.

+Before her eyes, a story played out.
+A drama in a thousand acts.
+A child with skin much darker than her own ran through lush green grass, mud squelching beneath his feet, plucking any tips his fingertips chanced to brush.
+He emerged into a clearing and joined his sisters.
+They danced and played with rocks and sticks until it was night.
+This family knew only each other, and that was enough.
+They aged and touched and the women bore children and the boy who had run through the grass had many sons and daughters.
+They too ran through the grass, and climbed trees to pick nuts and berries.
+Some of them hunted small rodents with spears, and some of them hunted each other.

+When the cave was full they tore apart the trees and made shelters from branches and palm fronds.
+As members of the family grew older they asserted themselves, or left.
+Every few decades, someone not from the family arrived, and often they stayed.
+The family grew and built and grew and built.

+One day almost all of them disappeared, and the story was passing so fast that Crea almost missed the reason.
+A wave of invaders had swept through, a different family.
+They kidnapped and killed, burned the houses and departed.
+A few remained, nursing their wounds.
+They rebuilt their lives, rebuilt the family, and the family became a village again.
+Crea had so many minds in her head, loving and hating, fighting and fixing.
+Every tear she shed was gobbled by the sand.

+More visitors came in time, peaceful and bearing novel things from the rest of the world.
+The village traded and built and traded and built and became a town, then a city.
+The time of running through the grass was gone.
+Now children ran over cobblestone and climbed walls instead of trees.
+Death found new ways to manifest, and the people found new ways to fend it off.
+Crea felt sickness and starvation.
+She felt her bones wither and then burst into new life.
+She felt the wonder of seeing the world for the first time, and the exhaustion of seeing it every day for one hundred years.
+Every grain of sand which touched her skin brought with it a new life to experience.

 -----------------

 (The Princess who Discovered the Rest of the World)